List of Shameless (American TV series) characters: Lip Gallagher

-In season 9, he continues to care for Xan and tries to apply to be her guardian, but his attempt is prevented by Fiona's actions, which leads him to kick her out of the house.
+In season 9, he continues to care for Xan and tries to apply to be her guardian, but his attempt is prevented by Fiona's actions, which leads to a social worker relieving him of Xan and warding Xan in the foster care system.
 He starts a relationship with a girl named Tami, who belittles his sexual prowess until he redeems himself.
 Lip later part ways with Ian who is serving a two-year prison term for arson.
 He makes progress in his AA classes and becomes a sponsor to another alcoholic.
 Lip and Tami find out they are expecting and they decide to have the baby and make the relationship work.
 She gives birth to their son "Freddie" in the first episode of season 10.
 He struggles to adjust to fatherhood, but is reassured by Frank.
+In season 10, Lip moves Tami into an RV parked in the backyard.
+Tami's father is dismayed at this and gives his daughter a senior aunt's house in Milwaukee, Wisconsin but Lip expresses doubt over moving and Tami dumps him briefly and moves to Milwaukee but later comes back.

 In season 11, Lip and Tami move into a rental house together and seem to be in a good place, but the bike shop where Lip works is bought out and he is fired.
 He tries to find ways to make money, from stealing bikes from the shop and selling them, to doing freelancing work such as repairing a toy car for a man's birthday gift, but money becomes tight.
 Eventually, their rental house is sold by the owner, forcing him to move back to the Gallagher house, while Tami moves in with her Dad.
 He decides to sell the Gallagher house so he and his siblings can spilt the money and move on, a plan which is vehemently opposed by Debbie.
 Tami pressures Lip to apply for jobs, but he struggles finding anything.
 He eventually works as a delivery driver for a food app, making low wages and little tips, while remodeling the Gallagher home to put it on the market.
 He later learns that a developer is buying properties on the block to demolish and rebuild.
 He attempts to negotiate a high selling price for the house, but the offer falls through.
 In the series finale, Tami tells Lip that she thinks she's pregnant, while he receives a much lower offer for the Gallagher house.